-We keep a close eye on everything, whether that’s providing quality, value and freshness from farm to fork, or helping to Feed the Nation as we support the most vulnerable members of our society.
+We keep a close eye on everything, whether that’s providing quality, value and freshness from farm to fork, or supporting the most vulnerable members of our society.

 We put our people, our customers, and our communities first